RundizBones/framework/.wiki/getting-started.md

 1. Open **index.php** file in root web and modify `define('ROOT_PATH', dirname(__DIR__, 4));`
 2. Open **rdb** file and modify `define('PUBLIC_PATH', __DIR__ . '/public/sub1/sub2/sub3');`
+3. You may need to open **public/sub1/sub2/sub3/.htaccess** to modify `RewriteBase` if the result is 404 error.

 ##### Use the root web at the same level as framework
 ```